Table of Contents

 What Is a Nasal Spray Decongestant?

-A spray nasal decongestant is a medication that helps relieve nasal congestion, often caused by conditions like colds, allergies, or sinus infections.
-It works by narrowing the blood vessels in the nasal passages, which reduces swelling and mucus production.
-This allows air to flow freely through the nose, making breathing easier.
+A spray nasal decongestant is a drug that helps reduce nasal congestion, frequently caused by illnesses like colds, allergies, or sinus infections.
+It works by constricting the blood vessels in the nasal passages, which lowers swelling and mucus production.
+Breathing becomes easier as a result of the air being able to pass freely via the nose.

 How Does Spray Nasal Decongestant Work?